Kendall Jenner Stuns In Unzipped Denim Jumpsuit – No Frills, No Flourishes

 Kendall Jenner doesn’t need fancy flourishes.
-The world’s highest-paid supermodel landed her gig by virtue of her sheer beauty and killer frame – the Keeping Up With The Kardashians star may have a wardrobe filled with designer clothing, but her fans would likely argue that she looks as great in sweats as she does in her red carpet dresses.
+The world’s highest-paid supermodel landed her gig by virtue of her sheer beauty and killer frame.
+The Keeping Up With The Kardashians star may have a wardrobe filled with designer clothing, but her fans would likely argue that she looks as great in sweats as she does in her red carpet dresses.
 Kendall looked jaw-dropping in a pair of spandex shorts at sunset earlier this year, and it looks like the low-frills look is back.

-A photo of Kendall has appeared on Kendall + Kylie’s Instagram – the clothing line is co-owned by the 23-year-old and her younger sister Kylie Jenner.
-The photo was professionally-shot, but it wasn’t fancy.
+A photo of Kendall has appeared on Kendall + Kylie’s Instagram; the clothing line is co-owned by the 23-year-old and her younger sister, Kylie Jenner.
+The photo was professionally shot, but it wasn’t fancy.
 Kendall was seen snapped against a plain wall, with the star herself taking center stage in a low-key way.

-Kendall appeared in a stylish denim jumpsuit from the brand, with Kendall herself seen photographed from the thighs up.
-The star was looking right at the camera with a smoldering gaze as she posed in the clothing, with a zip at the chest left with an undone finish.
+Kendall appeared in a stylish denim jumpsuit from the brand, and she was photographed from the thighs up.
+The star was looking right at the camera with a smoldering gaze as she posed in the clothing, and a zipper at the chest was half way down.

 Kendall didn’t seem out to flaunt all that much.
-The star’s pose and simple outfit afforded a no-flourishes feel, with Kendall appearing without any accessories.
-The Adidas spokesperson was wearing makeup, but the blush and bronzer seemed to be accentuating her features discreetly – it wasn’t overdone.
+The star’s pose and simple outfit afforded a no-flourishes feel, with the model appearing without any accessories.
+The Adidas spokesperson was wearing makeup, but the blush and bronzer seemed to be accentuating her features discreetly; it wasn’t overdone.

 Kendall seems to be blessed from above.
-The star is known for wolfing down pasta – Kendall adores the dish – but the slender waistline is still there.
+The star is known for wolfing down pasta; Kendall adores the dish, but she keeps her slender waistline.
 That said, Kendall is a workout queen, with the star regularly taking hikes out in L.A. and hitting the gym.
-2016 saw the model speak about training before her fashion shows, per People.
+The year 2016 saw the model speak about training before her fashion shows, per People.

 “I worked out so hard for that, like, literally every single day — sometimes twice.
 I’d go to my trainer, then I’d go for a run a couple hours later,” she said.